-How do credit cards in the Philippines work?
+How does credit card work in the Philippines?

 A credit card is a small plastic card that allows you to spend money on credit to pay for goods or services at local and international merchants.
 It is one of the more convenient, more flexible, and safer payment alternatives to cash and checks.

 When you hand your credit card to a cashier for swiping (or send your credit card information for online shopping), the merchant validates your credit account.
 If the issuing bank approves your purchase, it is added to your account.

 You will be asked to sign the receipt containing the transaction data, including the amount that must be paid.
 Signing on the receipt means you agree to pay the amount you owe to the issuing bank.

 The bank consolidates the charges to your credit card into a statement and sends it to you every month.
 You can pay at least the minimum amount due, but it is better to pay in full by the due date to avoid extra fees.

 Is it worth having a credit card?
 Credit cards are not for everyone, so consider both the benefits and drawbacks when deciding whether to apply for a credit card or not.
 By itself, a credit card is not bad—it is how you use your card that affects your finances.

 - Convenience.
 A credit card is faster to use than cash and check—no need to wait in line to withdraw money from the ATM and look for loose change.
 Just swipe the card and sign the receipt, and your transaction is done.